 Not sure what to do in Cologne?
 Explore this fascinating 2,000-year-old Rhineland city with this guide to the best places to visit in Cologne…

 Table of Contents

 - What to do in Cologne: Top attractions & best places to visit

-- Where to stay: The best hotels for sightseeing in Cologne
+- Where to stay in Cologne for sightseeing

 What to do in Cologne: Top attractions & best places to visit

 Get dazzled by Cologne Cathedral